 - Travel details including length of trip, type of trip, and budget

-- Booking flight tickets, accommodation, car rental, etc.
+- Booking flight tickets, accommodation, car rental (which you could look here to find out the services), etc.

 - Detailed day-to-day itinerary